 ***Trigger warning: this blog is about sexual violence***

-We know some women find attending smear tests extremely difficult and there are many reasons why women do not attend or delay.
+We know some women find attending their cervical screening (smear test) appointment extremely difficult and there are many reasons why women do not attend or delay.
 Through our new series of blogs, we will be addressing some of these.

 During #SmearForSmear, many survivors of sexual violence have shared their experience with us.
 This blog by Louise Cadman, Research Nurse Consultant at Queen Mary University of London and on the Management Committee of the My Body Back Project, addresses some of the issues that they raised.

 You are not alone if you find going for smear tests particularly difficult, or even impossible, as a consequence of experiencing sexual violence.
 In fact, it may cause you problems in accessing many aspects of healthcare, including dental visits.